Minimax AUC Fairness: Efficient Algorithm with Provable Convergence: Empirical Evaluations

 \subsubsection{Choice of Models and Loss Functions.}

-To parameterize the family of scoring functions, we used a simple neural network of 2 hidden layers.
-Each layer has the same width $d$ (the dimension of the input space), except for the output layer which outputs a real score.
-We used ReLU's as activation functions after each layer except for the output layer.
-To center and scale the output score we used batch normalization (BN) with fixed values $\gamma=1, \beta=0$ for the output value of the network.
-The surrogate loss function $\ell$ is chosen as the logistic loss, i.e. $\ell: s \mapsto \log(1 + \exp(-s))$.
+To parameterize the family of scoring functions, we used a simple fully-connected neural network of 2 hidden layers with ReLU activation and batch normalization.
+The detail of the network is deffered in Appendix \ref{sec:exp}.
+The surrogate loss function $\ell$ is chosen as the logistic loss, i.e. $\ell: s \mapsto \log(1 + \exp(-s))$ since it is statistically consistent \citep{gao2015consistency} of the original 0/1 loss.